-- LFI (Low Frequency Instrument), an array of radio receivers using high electron mobility transistor mixers
+LFI (Low Frequency Instrument), an array of radio receivers using high electron mobility transistor mixers

-- HFI (High Frequency Instrument), an array of microwave detectors using spider bolometers equipped with neutron transmutation doped germanium thermistors
+HFI (High Frequency Instrument), an array of microwave detectors using spider bolometers equipped with neutron transmutation doped germanium thermistors

-The Questions Planck Will Answer
+The Questions Planck is Answering

-The questions that Planck will seek answers to include:
+The questions that Planck is answering include:

-- What are the (more precise) values of fundamental cosmological parameters such as the Hubble constant?
+What are the (more precise) values of fundamental cosmological parameters such as the Hubble constant?

-- Can it be shown conclusively that the early Universe passed through an inflationary phase?
+Can it be shown conclusively that the early Universe passed through an inflationary phase?

-- What is the nature of the dark matter that dominates the present Universe?
+What is the nature of the dark matter that dominates the present Universe?

 The Cosmic Background Explorer (COBE) was launched on 18 November 1989.
 COBE determined that the CMB exhibits anisotropies at a level of one part in 105 and showed that the CMB spectrum matched that of a black body with a temperature of 2.725 K ± 2 mK.